2025 TED Patient Forum, Sunday, June 1, 2025, Baronette Renaissance Hotel Detroit-Novi. Learn More

 Procedure for Corneal Neurotization Surgery

-Corneal neurotization is a microsurgical technique that involves rerouting nerves from a healthy donor site to the anesthetized cornea.
+Corneal neurotization is a microsurgical technique that involves rerouting nerves from a healthy donor site to the diseased cornea.

 The surgery can be performed using two main approaches:

 • Direct neurotization: This involves the direct transfer of a nerve graft from a healthy donor nerve to the cornea.
-The surgeon identifies a suitable donor nerve, often a branch of the trigeminal nerve, and harvests a segment.
-This nerve graft is then directly attached to the periphery of the cornea using microsurgical techniques.
-Over time, nerve fibers grow along the graft into the cornea, restoring sensation.
+The surgeon identifies a functioning branch of the trigeminal nerve, disconnects it from its normal target (e.g. the forehead), and redirects it to the cornea.
+Over time, nerve fibers grow from the redirected nerve into the cornea, restoring corneal health.

 Recovery and Outcomes from Corneal Neurotization Surgery